*This post may contain affiliate links. Read my disclaimer for more information.

-Here are 15 effortless tips that can help you cut your grocery budget in half.
+Here are 15 effortless grocery budget tips that can help you cut your bill in half

 Before you can make a realistic grocery budget, you need to know exactly how much you typically spend and then determine how to make any adjustments.